-This resort famous as the home of Nestlé and connection to the legendary silent film actor Charlie Chaplin has many activities to offer.
+A resort known for being Nestlé’s headquarters and for its connection to Charlie Chaplin can offer a variety of activities.
 Yet, those who spend several days there might still want to take day trips from the city.
 Below are some suggestions for the best day trips from Vevey for those based there.

 Typically, these day trips are located one to two hours away from Vevey by train.
 If you would rather stay closer to Vevey, check out our other article on the must-see places to visit on Lake Geneva: 8 Best Places on Lake Geneva.